 Low Interest Rates – is it Worth Saving?

-With interest rates at an all-time low, you may wonder whether it is actually worth putting money into savings.
+When interest rates are low, you may wonder whether it is actually worth putting money into savings.
 But setting aside a little each month means your money can soon mount up, and give you peace of mind that you have funds available in case of an emergency, or to help towards a longer term goal.
 And once interest rates start to rise, your lump sum will grow faster.

 However, in the current climate, it is important for savers to stay on top of the situation and seek out the best available deals to maximise returns.
 In addition to savings products, it might be worth looking at high-interest current bank accounts, which can offer decent rates depending on how much cash you keep in your account.